-- Interactive books are perfect to develop their literacy.
+- Interactive books are perfect for developing literacy.

 - A Wordless book is perfect for them to tell the story according to their imagination.

-- Choose books with a story that says what will come next?
-Those help them develop their imagination and their questioning skill.
+- Choose books with a story that says what will come next.
+Those help them develop their imagination and their questioning skills.

-- Any story with short length attracts them and holds their attention.
+- Any story with a short length attracts them and holds their attention.

 - You can also choose books about mealtime, potty time, park time, bedtime, and any other routine, too.